See also Learning Life’s Citizen Diplomacy International.

 To achieve this vision, Learning Life is tapping into the power of the internet.
 Not everyone can afford to travel, but growing numbers of people across the globe are eagerly communicating online.
 The internet is an enormously popular, cost-effective, large-scale force that is used for good and bad purposes.
 The bad includes sowing disinformation, intolerance, and violence.
 The good though includes nurturing dialogue, learning, and collaboration that can open minds, nurture caring, and transform lives.

 Learning Life is thus harnessing the power and potential of families and the internet to build an international family diplomacy movement online.
 In fall 2016, we launched Phase 1 of FDI by connecting lower-income families online in Washington DC, Puerto de la Libertad, El Salvador, and Dakar, Senegal.
 From 2017 to 2019, Learning Life completed two pilot projects — a community photo project and a food culture project — that engaged small numbers of lower-income families in the USA, El Salvador, Senegal and Jordan.
 In 2020 we completed a larger scale food culture project.
 In 2021, we more than quintupled the membership of FDI on Facebook, from less than 1,700 to over 10,000 people worldwide, and organized a series of live international dialogues on the question: “what do families worldwide need to be safe and healthy?”
 In 2022, we began Phase 2 of FDI, tapping into our growing global FDI network on Facebook to identify and begin training motivated Family Diplomats, improving their knowledge of citizen diplomacy and global family patterns by 11%, and their storytelling skill by 24% on average in 2022, and 9% and 28% respectively in 2023.
 Learn more about our 2022 and 2023 trainings’ impact.
 See the poster at the bottom of this page for FDI’s vision and three phases of development.
-In 2024, we are holding a series of four dialogues on family security with an eye to identifying families worldwide affected by five major issues: war, poverty, climate change, gender-based violence, and the internet.
+In 2024, we began a series of dialogues on family security with an eye to identifying motivated family diplomats, and connecting families worldwide affected by five major issues: war, poverty, climate change, gender-based violence, and the internet.

 “I participate in FDI because I want to be a better global citizen.
 Through FDI, I gain insights into the experience and perspectives of different people across the world, and that understanding helps me be a better global citizen.” -Prudence Hounhoui (left), Porto-Novo, Benin, FDI Member